deng-gdb/eurostat-gdp/README.md

 - **main.tf**.
 This file contains the main set of configuration for the project.
 - **variables.tf**.
 This file contains the declarations for variables used in the Terraform configuration.
+- **terraform.tfvars**.
+This file specifies the values for the Terraform variables from the file `variables.tf` which contain private information and should be provided during project setup individually.

 Let's review these files briefly.